marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 jmp is the seventh most recurrent instruction.
 Now, in a further attempt to reproduce a workload that yields a 50% speedup on Haswell architecture, I tried to write some basic code that would replicate this indirect jmp intensive workload.
-The results are indeed interesting.

-The code can be found at <LINK>.
+The code can be found at [nstr-miss-benchmark](https://github.com/marcoguerri/instr-miss-benchmark) repository.
 The script implements a large switch statement dispatching in loop either a sequential opcode sequence or a random one.
 The results are as follows (the number of case branches is 512):